thewatermethod/dont-dream/content/adventures/sleepover-murder-party.md

 ## The Killing

-Described by Claire as a tall man wearing “a full leather body suit”, “Elvis hair”, and carrying “an ax like a knight uses.”
+Described by Clarice as a tall man wearing “a full leather body suit”, “Elvis hair”, and carrying “an ax like a knight uses.”
 He killed two teenage girls, Lauren Quinlan and Cassandra Santos, a rookie police officer named Milo Jones, and a pizza delivery girl named Rita Brown.

 ## The Questions